09 Early years practice policy

 early years setting is not mandatory, regular poor attendance may be indicative of safeguarding and welfare concerns that should be followed up.

-- In the first instance the setting manager should discuss a child’s attendance with their parents to ascertain any potential barriers
+- In the first instance the setting manager should discuss a child’s attendance with their parents/carers to ascertain any potential

-i.e. transport, working patterns etc and should work with the parent/s to offer support where possible.
+barriers i.e. transport, working patterns etc and should work with the parents/carers to offer support where possible.

 - If poor attendance continues and strategies to support are not having an impact, the setting manager must review the situation and